 06 Apr Water Damage

 From leaky plumbing to broken dish washers, water damage can quickly diminish the value of your rental properties and pose health hazards to your tenants.
-Water damage can come from many places in a rental property.
+It can come from many places in a rental property.
 An upstairs tenant accidentally leaves a sink on, and the downstairs tenant has a flood.
-A pipe bursts in one of your units rendering your tenant’s apartment unusable.
+A pipe bursts in one of your units rendering a tenant’s apartment unusable.
 Water damage can be insidious and pervasive.
-And, left unrestored, water damage can lead quickly to debilitating mold and mildew, causing significant damage.
+And, left unrestored, it can quickly lead to debilitating mold and mildew, causing significant damage.
 In addition to compromising tenant property, water damage can destroy many things.
-And, the consequences of water damage can have a negative impact on your property, your business, and your tenants.
+And, the consequences of it can have a negative impact on your property, your business, and your tenants.
 For this reason, we offer you property management tips that focus on preventing water damage.

 Water damage is the second most common insurance claim.
 A few inches of water from a flood can cause tens of thousands of dollars in damage.
-Water damage can lead to mold growth, structural damage to the roof or foundation, and even compromise tenant property.
+Not only can it lead to mold growth, it can also lead to structural damage to the roof or foundation, and even compromise tenant property.
 Consequently, important maintenance issues like a leaky roof or a broken water heater left unaddressed, pose liability and safety issues.
 Water damage can go undetected for a long time, but it’s important to catch any moisture before it has the potential to cause further damage.

 The Scope Of the Problem